fleg/nci-gitlab-webhook/README.md

 on new commits in default branch (specified in `scm.rev` section of project config).

-In order to run build on GitLab Merge Request opening or new commits in source branch add `Merge Request Hook` to `webhooks.gitlab.events` section of project config.
+Plugin will run build on GitLab Merge Request opening or new commits in source branch if `Merge Request Hook` specified in GitLab.

 Also plugin supports force build running via adding MR comment with text `/run_ci`.